Why You Need Bird Control Services – 4 Nasty Diseases Spread By Pigeons And Starlings

 Now you’ve read our blog post about pigeons and starlings, one thing is abundantly clear.
 It’s vital that we as humans stay clear of these nuisance birds.
 Ultimately, pigeons and starlings are notoriously unhealthy.
 If they’ve infested your home, it’s imperative to have them and their feces removed immediately.

 Rest assured, Terminix Canada provides humane bird control services and harm-free pigeon and starling removal.
-In short, we relocate pigeons and starlings, and offer bird-proofing services for the infested areas.
-This way, Canadian homeowners are kept safe from the nasty diseases and viruses discussed in this blog.
+Ultimately, we relocate pigeons and starlings, and offer bird-proofing services for the infested areas.
+This way, Canadian homeowners are safe from the nasty diseases and viruses discussed in this blog.
 To get humane bird control services near you, visit our Branch Locator, find your nearest Terminix Canada branch, and give them a call for your free consultation.